 Based partly or wholly on human rights considerations, ABB has not taken any business in Sudan or North Korea for several years.

-All countries in ABB’s sustainability management program are asked to report any incidents of discrimination.
-There were 10 substantiated cases of harassment and one of discrimination in 2013, resulting in one termination, one resignation and a range of other measures, including formal warnings, counseling and further training.
+HR3 Non-discrimination violations All countries in ABB’s sustainability management program are asked to report any incidents of discrimination.
+There were 10 substantiated cases of harassment and one of discrimination in 2014, resulting in five terminations, and a range of other measures, including formal warnings, counseling and further training.

-Freedom of association and collective bargaining, child labor, forced or compulsory labor.
-There were no ABB operations identified during 2013 to be at significant risk concerning employee rights to freedom of association and collective bargaining, incidents of child labor, or incidents of forced or compulsory labor.
-Two cases of child labor were found at a sub-contractor of a newly-acquired company.
-Remedial action was taken immediately and no evidence of child labor was found during subsequent un-announced visits to the sub-contractor.
+HR4, HR5, HR6, Operations at risk: Freedom of association and collective bargaining, child labor, forced or compulsory labor There were no ABB operations identified during 2014 to be at significant risk concerning employee rights to freedom of association and collective bargaining, incidents of child labor, or incidents of forced or compulsory labor.

-All countries in ABB’s sustainability management program are asked to report any of indigenous rights violations.
-No such incidents were reported in 2013.
+HR8 Indigenous rights violations All countries in ABB’s sustainability management program are asked to report any incidents of indigenous rights violations.
+No such incidents were reported in 2014.